ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 * Create a SLO to let us know if we ever return non-200 error codes over time
 * Created a Pie Graph showing errors by region
 * Created a Map to help us visually geo-locate the errors
+* Created graphs in our dashboard showing the breakdown of User Agents
 * Created a table in our dashboard iterating seen User Agents
 * Created a nightly report to snapshot our Dashboard
 * Created an alert to let us know when a new User Agent string appears